-In medium pan, heat oil on medium heat until shimmery.
-Add shallot and cook, stirring often, 1 minute, or until softened.
+In medium pan, heat oil on medium until shimmery.
+Add shallot.
+Cook, stirring often, 1 minute, or until softened.
 Add mushrooms and 1/2 tsp (2 mL) salt.
 Cook, stirring often, 2 minutes, or until liquid is released and evaporates, and mushrooms sound squeaky and start to turn golden.
 Scrape into small bowl.
+Reserve pan.

 Makes 4 cups (1 L).

-- You can prepare this gravy a day or three in advance.
-Refrigerate it, and when the time comes, reheat in a small pan on medium-low heat, whisking occasionally, until bubbly.
-Or use the microwave, stirring every 30 seconds.
+Make-Ahead: You can prepare this gravy a day or three in advance.
+Refrigerate it, and when the time comes, reheat in a small pan on medium-low, whisking occasionally, until bubbly.
+Or microwave it, stirring every 30 seconds.

 Pan Mushroom & Port Gravy

-Prepare alongside roast beef.
-Using rubber spatula, scrape drippings from roasting pan into gravy separator, separating fat from juices.
+Prepare this alongside roast beef.
+Cook mushroom mixture.
+Scrape drippings from roasting pan into gravy separator, separating fat from juices.
 Pour juices into large measuring cup.
 Add enough stock to equal 3-1/2 cups (750 mL).
 Return roasting pan to medium heat.
 Add port.
 Cook, scraping pan with whisk, 1 minute.
 Add stock mixture.
-Boil 1 to 2 minutes, scraping pan with whisk.
-Strain back into measuring cup.
-Measure fat from drippings; you’ll need 1/4 cup (60 mL) so supplement with butter if necessary.
-Add to roasting pan on medium heat.
+Boil 1 to 2 minutes, scraping up browned bits on bottom of pan.
+Pour through fine-mesh sieve back into measuring cup.
+Measure fat from drippings; you’ll need 1/4 cup (60 mL), so supplement with butter if necessary.
+Add to roasting pan.
+Heat on medium.
 Whisk in flour 1 to 2 minutes, until turning golden.
 While whisking constantly, gradually add stock mixture until smooth.
-Add mushroom mixture.
+Add mushroom mixture (with juices).
 When gravy comes to full boil, reduce heat to medium-low and simmer 3 to 5 minutes, until thickened and bubbly.
 Adjust salt.